PMStander/langflow/.project/core/activeContext.md

 - Using a modular approach to separate CRM entities into distinct models
 - Leveraging existing UI component library for consistency
 - Following SQLAlchemy best practices for database operations

+## Session Summary (2025-05-23)
+- Added CRM navigation link to the top navigation bar:
+  - Created a new NavigationLinks component in the app header
+  - Positioned the CRM link directly above the Store link
+  - Styled the navigation links to match the existing UI
+  - Ensured the link navigates directly to the CRM Dashboard
+  - Added tooltips for better user experience
+- Committed and pushed changes to the CRM branch
+- Updated task logs and active context

+## Session Summary (2025-05-28)
+- Initialized memory bank for new session
+- Reviewed project brief and technology stack
+- Examined current state of the project implementation
+- Completed Phase 5 (Integration and Polish) of the CRM module:
+  - Created standardized pagination response model
+  - Enhanced pagination utility function to include metadata
+  - Updated all CRM list endpoints to use the new pagination model
+  - Created comprehensive user documentation for the CRM module
+  - Added unit tests for the enhanced pagination functionality
+- Implemented next steps for the CRM module:
+  - Updated the frontend to handle the new pagination response format
+  - Implemented caching for dashboard statistics
+  - Added database indexes for frequently queried fields
+  - Created a test plan for user testing
+  - Documented frontend changes needed for pagination
+- Updated active context with current focus and progress
+- Created task logs for session initialization, CRM Phase 5 completion, and CRM next steps
+- Prepared to assist with any specific tasks related to the Book Creator module

 ## Session Summary (2025-05-27)
 - Initialized memory bank for new session